MiDataInt/mdi-apps-framework/docs/appSteps/standardized-steps.md

 ## {{page.title}}

-This section describes the early step modules provided by the MDI apps framework that are used by many apps to load data and structure samples into experimental sets for further analysis.
+This section describes the early appStep modules provided by the MDI framework that are used by many apps to load data and structure samples into experimental sets for further analysis.